autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 > ```bash
 > rm -rf src/*
 > vcs import src < autoware.repos
+> # If you are using nightly repositories, import them as well.
+> vcs import src < autoware-nightly.repos
 > ```

 #### Using VS Code remote containers for development